TECH7Fox/asterisk-hass-addons/README.md

-# Asterisk add-on for Home Assistant
+# Home Assistant Add-on: Asterisk

 The [Asterisk](https://github.com/asterisk/asterisk) add-on for Home Assistant, to be used with the [Asterisk integration](https://github.com/TECH7Fox/Asterisk-integration).